-Learn how communities and land managers are using ecological restoration to help woodlands, wetlands, and prairies thrive in the future, and how you can help.
 Ecological restoration is a process for recovering forests, grasslands, and other ecosystems that have been degraded.
 Engage with experts in natural resource conservation and fellow participants and volunteers to challenge your assumptions and have conversations about ecological restoration.
-Explore what we mean when we say ecological restoration, view examples in concept and practice, and discuss the implications of this work.
+Explore what we mean when we say ecological restoration, consider examples in concept and practice, and discuss the implications of this work.

-Instructor: Kurt Dreisilker, head of natural resources and collections horticulture, The Morton Arboretum
+Instructor: Kurt Dreisilker, head of natural resources and collections, The Morton Arboretum

 Age: 16 and older

 Course number: W100